wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 Percentage of remaining container capacity for a given Diego Cell.
 Monitor this derived metric across all Diego Cells in a deployment.

-* The metric `rep.CapacityRemainingContainers` indicates the remaining number of containers this Diego Cell can host.
+* The metric `tas.rep.CapacityRemainingContainers` indicates the remaining number of containers this Diego Cell can host.
-* The metric `rep.CapacityTotalContainer` indicates the total number of containers this Diego Cell can host.
+* The metric `tas.rep.CapacityTotalContainer` indicates the total number of containers this Diego Cell can host.

+The default threshold of 35% assumes Diego Cells are spread across three AZs.

-## TAS Diego Cell Disk Chunks Available
+## TAS Percentage of Diego Cells with Enough Disk to Stage Apps

-[//]: # (TODO -- Ask ab out chunks)
-Remaining amount of disk in MiB available for each Diego Cell to allocate to containers.
+Percentage of Diego Cells with at least one chunk of Disk space available to stage an application.

 Insufficient free disk on Diego Cells prevents the staging or starting of apps or tasks, resulting in error messages like
 ```
 ERR Failed to stage app: insufficient resources
 ```

+A Diego Cell will not stage an application if it has less than 6 GB remaining, so that is chosen as the default chunk size.

 1. Assign more resources to the Diego Cells or assign more Diego Cells.
 2. Scale additional Diego Cells using Ops Manager.

-[//]: # (TODO -- Ask about chunks)
 ## TAS Diego Cell Memory Chunks Available

-Indicates the available Diego Cell memory, by number of chunks.
+Indicates the available Diego Cell memory, by number of available full chunks for a given deployment.
 Insufficient Diego Cell memory can prevent pushing and scaling apps.

-The default chunk size used is 4 GB for this alert
+The default chunk size used is 4 GB for this alert.

-Use: Indicates the available Diego Cell memory.
-Insufficient Diego Cell memory can prevent pushing and scaling apps.

 The strongest operational value of this metric is to understand a deployment’s average app size and monitor/alert on ensuring that at least some Cells have large enough capacity to accept standard app size pushes.
 For example, if pushing a 4 GB app, Diego would have trouble placing that app if there is no one Diego Cell with sufficient capacity of 4 GB or greater.

-As an example, Pivotal Cloud Ops uses a standard of 4 GB, and computes and monitors for the number of Diego Cells with at least 4 GB free.
-When the number of Diego Cells with at least 4 GB falls below a defined threshold, this is a scaling indicator alert to increase capacity.
-This free chunk count threshold should be tuned to the deployment size and the standard size of apps being pushed to the deployment.

-Recommended Response

 1. Assign more resources to the Diego Cells or assign more Diego Cells.
 2. Scale additional Diego Cells using Ops Manager.

 ## TAS Diego Cell Replication Bulk Sync Duration

 Time that the Diego Cell Rep took to sync the ActualLRPs that it claimed with its actual garden containers.
 Sync times that are too high can indicate issues with the BBS.

+The suggested starting point is ≥ 5 for the yellow threshold and ≥ 10 for the critical threshold, but you can tune your alerting values to your deployment based on historical data and adjust based on observations over time.

 1. Investigate BBS logs for faults and errors.
 2. If a one or more Diego cells appear problematic, pull the logs for those Diego cells and the BBS logs before contacting VMware Tanzu Support.

-[//]: # (TODO This seems like a dynamic metric that needs tuning)
 ## TAS Diego Cell Route Emitter Sync Duration

 Time that the active Route Emitter took to perform its synchronization pass.

 Increases in this metric indicate that the Route Emitter may have trouble maintaining an accurate routing table to broadcast to the Gorouters.
-Tune your alerting values to your deployment based on historical data and adjust based on observations over time.
-The suggested starting point is ≥ 5 for the yellow threshold and ≥ 10 for the critical threshold.
+The suggested starting point is ≥ 5 for the yellow threshold and ≥ 10 for the critical threshold, but you can tune your alerting values to your deployment based on historical data and adjust based on observations over time.
-Above 10 seconds, the BBS may be failing.

 If all or many jobs showing as impacted, there is likely an issue with Diego.
 1. Investigate the Route Emitter and Diego BBS logs for errors.